mariolfvilela/transpoco_code_test/README.md

 - Update the `API_URL` to the address and port where the backend is running, for example: 'http://localhost:3000'

-2. At the terminal, execute `yarn` to install the dependencies and then `yarn start` to execute the project which by default will be available in [http://localhost:3000](http://localhost:3000).
+2. At the terminal, execute `yarn` to install the dependencies and then `yarn start:local` to execute the project which by default will be available in [http://localhost:3000](http://localhost:3000).

 Ready! 🤓